hhanff/manuals/README.md

 # manuals
-This repository contains old Manuals and Circuit descritions
+This repository contains old manuals and circuit descriptions.